Spatial launches AR social workspace on mobile

 “The idea is that we wanted to build a mobile-first experience from the ground up,” Agarawala said.
 “We wanted to make it intuitive.
 So we really wanted to build it from the ground up.
 You can swipe right or left or up or down to change your point of view.
 You can move around the room by tapping where you want to go.
 Boom, and you go right there.”

 Spatial has added key features to make it work on mobile.
 These include automatic camera switching to allow mobile users to easily see who is talking on a smaller screen.
-The mobile-centric user interface allows your avatar to move
+The mobile-centric user interface allows your avatar to move and interact with models, documents, or videos in 3D.

 If you’re not at your home, it might be tougher to join a meeting in VR.
 So for those on the road, Spatial on mobile can make the meeting more accessible.